pmeeny/CI-MS4-LoveRugby/README.md

 ### Code Structure.
-The project is divided into a number of apps, as is built using the Django Framework The apps are described as follows bag (part of the original Boutique Ado project) checkout (part of the original Boutique Ado project) favourites (A new app that allows a user to view, add and remove favourites) bag (part of the original Boutique Ado project, I built onto this app to add a review(rating and comment))
+The project is divided into a number of apps, as is built using the Django Framework The project was built on the Boutique Ado project, that was part of the project content The apps are described as follows
+- bag (part of the original Boutique Ado project): This app contains functionality regarding a users shopping bag
+- checkout (part of the original Boutique Ado project): This app contains functionality regarding a users checking out and payment of an order
+- favourites: A newly written app, that allows the user to add and remove items from a favourites list.
+This list is unique to the user.
+- home (part of the original Boutique Ado project): This app contains functionality regarding the users home page
+- news: A newly written app, that allows admin users to publish news items, and allows regular users to view and comment on the news items
+- products (part of the original Boutique Ado project): This app contains functionality regarding a product.
+I added functionality for adding/removing a rating/comment to a product
+- profiles (part of the original Boutique Ado project): This app contains functionality regarding a users profile and order history

 ### Database
 - The website is a data-centric one with html, javascript, css used with the bootstrap(version 5) framework as a frontend